deadroxy/nowplayingtotext/README.md

 ------------------

 1. Fork, clone or download this repo to your local machine.
-2. Move `NowPlayingToText.app` to a permanent location, such as the folder which contains other scripts used during streaming.
+2. Move `NowPlayingToText.app` to a permanent location, such as the Applications folder.
 3. Double click the NowPlayingToText icon to launch the applet.
 4. Open OBS and select the scene you'd like to modify.
 5. Click the plus button to add a new source.